 Recipe for Asian Noodles With Ground Pork and Peanut Sauce

-I hope you give this Asian Noodle Recipe a try.
+I hope you give this Thai Peanut Sauce with Noodles a try.
 And if you do, please come back and let me know how you liked it and give the recipe a star rating.
 Your feedback is valuable to me for developing future recipes.

-- 8 ounce box Pad Thai Noodles
+- 8 ounces Pad Thai Noodles

 - 1 tablespoon Asian sesame oil

-- 1 pound ground pork
+- 1 pound ground pork browned

 - 2 jalapeños stemmed, seeded and sliced into thin rounds